GoogleCloudPlatform/bigquery-utils/views/audit/README.md

    ARRAY_AGG(jobChange.jobStats.reservationUsage.slotMs IGNORE NULLS ORDER BY jobChange.jobStats.startTime),
    ARRAY_AGG(jobRuntimeMs IGNORE NULLS ORDER BY jobChange.jobStats.startTime),
   FROM YOUR_VIEW
-  AND jobChange.jobStats.reservationUsage is not null AND jobChange.jobStats.parentJobName IS NOT NULL GROUP BY 1
+  WHERE jobChange.jobStats.reservationUsage is not null AND jobChange.jobStats.parentJobName IS NOT NULL GROUP BY 1